arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 Type-Level Lists
 ----------------

-Just like we can have type-level strings, we can also have type-level lists.
+Just like type-level strings, type-level lists can also be defined.

-We need to enable the DataKinds language extension.
+First, the `DataKinds` language extension needs to be enabled.

 ```haskell
 ghci> :set -XDataKinds